- Written by Dr.Mehmet Demircioglu

 Graft removal may be needed when the hairline is too low, too straight, too dense in the wrong place, pluggy, or growing in an unnatural direction.
 In these cases, adding more grafts is not always the answer.

-Sometimes the problem is the first row.
+Sometimes the weak point is the first row.
 If the first row is wrong, everything behind it may still look wrong.
 A repair surgeon must decide whether to camouflage, remove, redistribute, or redesign.

 Graft removal can involve surgical extraction, electrolysis in selected cases, or a staged approach.
-The right choice depends on hair calibre, skin condition, graft angle, density, scar risk, and the patient’s goals.
+The right choice depends on hair caliber, skin condition, graft angle, density, scar risk, and your goals.

-I do not like quick promises in this area.
+Quick promises in this area deserve caution.
 Removing grafts can create small scars, and not every extracted graft can be reused successfully.
-The patient must understand the trade off.
+You need to understand the trade-off before agreeing to removal.

 Sometimes a higher and softer visual hairline can be created by placing finer grafts in front of or around the old line.
 Sometimes that would only make the hairline lower and worse.

-This is why repair planning is very individual.
-Two patients may both say they have a bad hairline, but one needs density refinement and the other needs removal.
+Repair planning is very individual.
+Two people may both say they have a bad hairline, but one needs density refinement and the other needs removal.

 Hairline repair is not only technical.
 It is aesthetic and strategic.
-The surgeon must think about facial proportion, age, future loss, donor reserve, and how the result will look when the patient is 40, 50, or 60.
+The surgeon must think about facial proportion, age, future loss, donor reserve, and how the result will look when you are 40, 50, or 60.

-The goal is not to punish the old hairline.
-The goal is to create a new plan that looks natural and protects the future.
+The plan should not erase every old graft at any cost.
+The purpose is to create a new plan that looks natural and protects the future.

-This is why I am careful when a patient asks me to remove everything that bothers him.
+Removing everything that bothers the patient needs caution.
 Sometimes removal is necessary.
 Sometimes removing too much creates more scarring and less coverage.
-Repair is a balance, not an act of frustration.
+Repair should be a plan, not a reaction to frustration.

 How should I document the problem before repair?

-Good documentation helps both the patient and the repair surgeon.
+Good documentation helps you and the repair surgeon.
 Take photos in the same room, with the same lighting, at the same distance, and with the hair dry.

 Keep a timeline.
 Write down when shedding began, when growth started, when you noticed the problem, and whether it improved or worsened.